 Nitro Knowledge.
 Your Guide to Paying for College.

 Two names that come up often when talking about student loans are Sallie Mae and Navient.
+Many people get confused over whether they're the same company or not.

 As you begin to consider student loans--whether to fill in the tuition gap or cover the majority of your expenses--it’s wise to think ahead a few years to the time when you’ll start repayment.
 Despite any cure-all banner ads you may have seen in the course of your loan research, let us assure you from the get-go: there is no magic wand that makes student debt disappear.